This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 8. Landstrasse (3rd District)

-Landstrasse is the third district of Vienna.
-It also happens to be the largest of all the inner districts in the city.
-The district is also considered to be Vienna’s cultural hub and the birthplace of visual artist Friedensreich Hundertwasser.
-Landstrasse is also close to the Wien Mitte Train Station, which is utterly convenient as it leads out to Vienna International Airport and is a hub for regional trains.
+Landstrasse is Vienna’s third district and the largest of all the inner districts.
+It is also considered to be Vienna’s cultural hub and the birthplace of visual artist Friedensreich Hundertwasser.

 Top Attractions

-Some of the main cultural attractions in the district include the Belvedere Museum with its great collection of Gustav Klimt’s masterpieces and lush gardens, Hundertwasserhaus, Kunst Haus Wien, the Hochstrahlbrunnen Fountain, the Heeresgeschichtliches Museum and the Wiener Konzerthaus.
+Some of the main cultural attractions in the district include the Belvedere Palace with its great collection of Gustav Klimt’s masterpieces and lush gardens and Hundertwasserhaus.

 While the trams are great, the downside here is that the underground network seems to be lacking a bit and connections with Landstrasse are few.